quantumlib/ReCirq/CONTRIBUTING.md

     your local computer, so that you have a local copy where you can do your development work using your preferred editor and development tools.

-1. Check out the `master` branch and create a new git branch from `master`:
+1. Check out the `main` branch and create a new git branch from `main`:

     ```shell
-    git checkout master -b YOUR_BRANCH_NAME
+    git checkout main -b YOUR_BRANCH_NAME
     ```

     where `YOUR_BRANCH_NAME` is the name of your new branch.